avidadearthur/MineSweeper/README.md

 # MineSweeper
-This assignment was made for the Programming Techniques - 2021-2022 lab.
+Project done for the class of Programming techniques @ Group T - Faculty of Engineering Technology / academic year 2021-22.
 The goal was to learn how to use inheritance and dynamic method binding in a more complex application.